-The Junior Maths Challenge in 2022 will take place between 27th and 28th April 2021 and there will be options to take the paper in person in school or online.
+The Junior Maths Challenge in 2022 took place between 27th and 28th April 2021 and there were options to take the paper in person in school or online.

 Students usually take this paper in years 7 and 8 in England, S1 or S2 in Scotland or Years 8 and 9 in Northern Ireland, but the competition is open to entrants from younger year groups too.
 Many schools overseas also enter students, but entrants must be of an equivalent age and be students at official UKMT test centres – applications from private individuals or tutors is not allowed.

 How to take Maths Challenges if you’re home schooled or working with a private tutor.

 If you’re preparing for the UKMT Junior Maths Challenge in 2022, or know a student who is, take a look at my free preparation course: